Derived equivalences of Calabi-Yau fibrations: fibrations.

-For elliptic Calabi Yau's, the problem is reduced to study derived categories of elliptic curves.
+In this section we study Calabi-Yau 3-folds whose fibers are elliptic $K3$ fibrations, that is $K3$ surfaces whose fibers are elliptic curves.
+Thus, for elliptic Calabi Yau's, the problem is reduced to study derived categories of elliptic curves.
 Any complex torus can be expressed as the quotient of $\mathbb{C}$ by a lattice of the form $\bigwedge_{\tau}=\{\mathbb{Z}+\mathbb{Z}\tau \}$ with $\tau\in \mathbb{H}$ an element of the upper-half plane.
 We denote the complex torus given by the lattice $\bigwedge_{\tau}$ by $E_{\tau}$.
 The complex torus is called an elliptic curve if it is an algebraic curve, in other words if it has a distinguished point.

-The Torelli theorem for smooth elliptic curves asserts that two elliptic curves are isomorphic if and only if their bounded derived categories of coherent sheaves are equivalent.
+The Torelli theorem for smooth elliptic curves asserts that two elliptic curves are isomorphic if and only if their bounded derived categories of coherent sheaves are equivalent (see \cite{Be}).